wayn-r/lovelace-lcars-card/flattened_codebase.md

       expect(textElement.intrinsicSize.calculated).toBe(true);
     });

-    it('should calculate size using fontmetrics if available', () => {
+    it('should calculate fontSize from layoutConfig.height when specified', () => {
       const props = {
         text: 'Test',
-        height: 20, // Provide height without fontSize to trigger getFontMetrics call
         fontFamily: 'Arial'
       };
+      const layoutConfig = {
+        height: 20 // Height in layoutConfig should trigger fontSize calculation };
-      textElement = new TextElement('txt-metrics', props);
+      textElement = new TextElement('txt-layout-height', props, layoutConfig);

       (FontManager.getFontMetrics as any).mockReturnValue({
         top: -0.8,